irskep/irskep.github.com/content/posts/2017-05-04-the-design-and-implementation-of-rogue-basement.md

 To make each section its own challenge, I decided to have the colored hallways between sections heal the player completely.
 This is another difficulty decrease that I could probably have left out, but I decided to err on the side of easy because I knew I had some user interface issues and wanted to be "extra" fair to players.

+# Unintended consequences

+The simulation has a few features I didn't intend, but that I don't regret—that's half the fun!

+These features mainly have to do with rocks, and the fact that when you throw them, they become monsters.
+Specifically:

+* You can punch rocks out of the air.
+* If you throw a rock, and then walk in its direction, you will punch it dead before it has a chance to move.
+* If two wibbles throw rocks at you at the same time, they may collide in midair and die.
+* You can embed rocks in walls.
+(Okay, not so happy about this one.)

 # Atmosphere

 ## Music